-Shot in New Orleans, Antigua, Mexico, and other parts of the caribbean, Zeitlin once again incorporated non-actors into his casting process, allowing the characters, actors, and locations to inform the story.
+Shot in New Orleans, Antigua, Mexico, and parts of the Caribbean, Zeitlin once again incorporated non-actors into his casting process, allowing the characters, actors, and locations to inform the story.
 I sat down with Zeitlin to talk about the film’s writing and directing process and ended up having an enlightened conversation on the trauma of growing up.

 It’s been seven years since Beasts of the Southern Wild came out and was a smash hit.
 It was nominated for four Oscars, but then you kind of took some time away and disappeared into the background.
 I’ve been waiting for you with bated breath.
 I know the film world has been waiting for you with bated breath, but you come back with this film, Wendy.
 Can you talk to me a little bit about the inception of this idea?
 I know it kind of overlapped a little bit with Beasts but where it all fall in the timeline?